LoomaDesign

 Brands should read this announcement as a reason to invest in better A+ content operations now.

-The opportunity is not simply to create prettier pages.
-It is to build modular content that can support:
+The useful work is modular content that can support:

 • brand storytelling